Off We Go Again – Winter 2022-2023

 After leaving there around 11 a.m. it was an uneventful drive until a short distance west of Cincinnati, traffic was backed up because a truck had jack knifed.
 Fortunately it only caused us a 15 minute delay.

-We had also stayed at our next stop several times before.
+We have also stayed at our next stop several times before.
 Sauder Village in Archbold, OH where we spent one night on back in site 39.
 Besides the campground, Sauder Village also has a historic village, a museum, farms & gardens, a restaurant, a bakery, a soda fountain and more.
-Even though we have been here several times, we’ve never taken the time to explore any of these amenities.
+Even though we have been here several times, we’ve never taken the time to explore any of those amenities.

 Comments